tokio-rs/tokio-rfcs/rfc.md

 # Summary
 [summary]: #summary

-Simplify the Tokio project by renaming the `tokio-core` crate to `tokio`, greatly reducing ergonomic issues in the existing `tokio-core` API, and de-emphasize `tokio-proto` and `tokio-service` in the online documentation.
+Drastically simplify the Tokio project by addressing some of the major pain points of using its apis today:

+* Remove the distinction between `Handle` and `Remote` in `tokio-core` by making `Handle` both `Send` and `Sync`.
+* Add a global event loop in `tokio-core` that is managed automatically, along with the ability to acquire a global `Handle` reference.
+* Focus documentation on `tokio-core` rather than `tokio-proto`, and delegate the functionality of `tokio-proto` to upstream projects rather than under the umbrella 'Tokio' moniker.

 # Motivation
 [motivation]: #motivation